Dr James Smith

-After graduating from the University of Leicester, I initially embarked on a DPhil in Biochemistry at the University of Oxford but was quickly lured over to the University of Cambridge with the offer of an industrially-funded PhD studentship in Drug Design at the Department of Pharmacology.
-This cutting-edge research into the selectivity of kinase drugs led to a postdoctoral career in drug target discovery with industry-related research positions in computational chemistry, ligand-protein interactions and xenobiotic metabolism funded by The Wellcome Trust (London) and industrially by AstraZeneca and Unilever.
-This research molecular recognition led to an invitation to join the MRC Centre for Protein Engineering with Sir Alan Ferscht to design a class of peptidomimetic drugs to inhibit critical tumourgenic protein-protein interactions.
-Drug target discovery and drug design for industry has remained a theme in my research career.
+After graduating from the University of Leicester, I initially embarked on a DPhil in structural biochemisry at the University of Oxford.
+I was soon lured over to the University of Cambridge by an offer of an industry-funded PhD in Pharmacology and Computer-aided Drug Design, with TeknoMed a multi-site consortium that later became DeNovo Pharmaceuticals Ltd. This opportunity in cutting-edge research into molecular recognition and inhibitor design of the kinome targets opened a postdoctoral career in medicinal chemistry.
+Industry-related positions followed in computational chemistry (ligand-protein interactions and xenobiotic metabolism) funded by The Wellcome Trust, AstraZeneca and Unilever.
+Starting at the Centre for Molecular Informatics, my research into molecular recognition led to an invitation to join the former MRC Centre for Protein Engineering with Sir Alan Ferscht to design a class of peptidomimetics to inhibit critical tumourgenic protein-protein interactions centred around p53.
+Drug target discovery in the interactome has remained a theme in my research.

 Research Career prior to joining The University of Leeds

-2004 – 2007, worked at the University of Erlangen-Nuremburg, in Germany at the Computer Chemistry Center and the Biophysics Group, Centre for Medical Physics and Technology.
+2004 – 2007, University of Erlangen-Nuremburg, in Germany at the Computer Chemistry Center and the Biophysics Group, Centre for Medical Physics and Technology.

-2007 – 2010, worked at Jacobs University Bremen as a Volkswagen Foundation-funded Research Fellow in Computational Systems Biology with Marc-Thorsten Hütt.
+2007 – 2010, Jacobs University Bremen as a Volkswagen Foundation-funded Research Fellow in Computational Systems Biology with Marc-Thorsten Hütt.

-2010 – 2016, became an Affiliated Lecturer in Network Biology and Computational Structural Biology at the Cambridge Computational Biology Institute, Department of Applied Mathemtics and Theoreticsl Physics and joined Sir Tom Blundell in the Department of Biochemistry as part of the Genome3D collaborative project and Structure-based drug discovery groups.
+2009 – 2016, Affiliated Lecturer in Network Biology and Computational Structural Biology at the University of Cambridge Cambridge Computational Biology Institute, Department of Applied Mathematics and Theoretical Physics and under Sir Tom Blundell at the Department of Biochemistry, part of the Genome3D and the Open Source Drug Discovery consortia.

-2012 – 2013, fixed-term Lectureship for the BBSRC-funded SysMIC DTP consortium, based at Birkbeck and University College London,
+2012 – 2013, Fixed-term Lectureship, BBSRC-funded SysMIC DTP consortium, School of Biological Sciences, Birkbeck and the Research Department of Cell and Developmental Biology, University College London.

-2013 – 2016, MRC Senior Investigator Scientist in computational metabolomics & lipidomics at MRC Human Nutrition Research, Elsie Widdowson Laboratory, Cambridge.
+2013 – 2016, MRC Senior Investigator Scientist in Computational Metabolomics & Mipidomics, at the former MRC Human Nutrition Research, Elsie Widdowson Laboratory in Cambridge.